abhiuday467/gmail-search-chatbot/README.md

 ### Development Notes

-- The project uses a persistent ChromaDB collection stored under `VECTOR_STORE_DIR`.
+- The project connects to a Weaviate instance (local by default) for vector storage.
 - Secrets are loaded via `python-dotenv` to keep them out of version control.
 - `tests/` contains initial pytest scaffolding; extend with mocks for higher coverage.